SomtoJF/Micro-compiler/README.md

 3. Returns the array of tokens.

-<a id="orgf530ad6"></a>
+<a id="orgbf4a8bc"></a>

 ## Syntatic Analysis (Abstract Syntax Tree)

-An Abstract Syntax Tree is an object which describes each part of the code (syntax) and their relationship to one another.
+During syntatic analysis, the array of tokens are converted into an **Abstract Syntax Tree** which is an object which describes each part of the code (syntax) and their relationship to one another.
 The Token:

     // Tokens